-Using a stopwatch or the stopwatch feature on a cell phone, time the students application of the device, starting the timer at Step 6 when they lift the device from the bag and pull the Release Rings once.
+Using a stopwatch or the stopwatch feature on a cell phone, time the student's application of the device, starting the timer right after Step 6 when manual compressions stop for attachment of the upper part.
 Stop the timer at Step 12, as soon as they press either ACTIVE (30:2) or ACTIVE (continuous) and start LUCAS compressions.
-The goal is to complete steps 7 through 12 in less than 20 seconds.
+The goal is to complete steps 7 through 12 in less than 20 seconds to minimize interruptions to chest compressions at device application.
 Note this time on the form.
 If the time is >20 seconds, repeat the evaluation of the student.